ocient/pyocient_release/README.md

 # Pyocient Release Notes

 ## 1.0.12
 - Added `--nohistory` command-line option.
+Commands from the session will not be stored in the history file.
 - Added `ignorespace` option to command-line history.
 Lines that begin with a white space character to be omitted from the history file.

 ## 1.0.11